eWaterCycle/ewatercycle/docs/adding_models.rst

 you need to make sure that:

 * The latest version of eWaterCycle is installed on that platform
-* The singularity image is available on that platform
+* The Apptainer image is available on that platform
 * The example parameter set is available on that platform

 Typically these steps should be performed by platform developers and